amirjani/amirjani/README.md

 # Hello, I'm **Amirhossein Jani**

 I'm a software developer based in Portugal with over six years of experience in full stack and enterprise-level projects.
-I currently work with Sparlus (Supnex), where I apply my skills to deliver innovative software solutions.
+I currently work with Fabizi, where I apply my skills to deliver innovative software solutions.

 I am passionate about my work and dedicated to fostering a positive, efficient environment—whether collaborating in the office or working remotely.
 My door is always open to new ideas and opportunities.